serafm/Spatial-Data-Roads-Coordinates-Analysis/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request.
 You can also open an issue to report bugs or discuss new features.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use and modify the code as per the license terms.

 ## Acknowledgements

 The road data used in this project is sourced from the [TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) provided by the U.S. Census Bureau.